MagicForrest/CRUJRA_4_GUESS/README.md

 1. **Re-ordering** the dimensions (lon, lat and time) so that time comes last.
 This has the disadvantage that some programs will be confused by this non-standard ordering.
 2. **Chunking**  the data into chuncks which are much longer in time than in lon/lat.
 This optimises the data for reading of time series, but maybe it is slower for reading spatial slices (ie looking at the maps in a viewer program).
 See these two useful posts from Unidata (developers of netCDF) on chunking: [Chunking Data: Why it Matters](https://www.unidata.ucar.edu/blogs/developer/entry/chunking_data_why_it_matters) and [Chunking Data: Choosing Shapes](https://www.unidata.ucar.edu/blogs/developer/en/entry/chunking_data_choosing_shapes)
 3. **Reduced Lon/Lat Grid** This involves melting the lon and lat into a single dimensions.
 This is the most effective in terms of disk space (and I think also read time) but the format is the least convenient to use and view from a human perspective.

+I propose to implement the re-ordering option, but also perhaps to test the chunking option with different chunk sizes and shapes.

+Questions?
+Contact matthew.forrest@senckenberg.de